TVTimes: Channel Viewer / CTV Times

+Channel Television published its own listings magazine Channel Viewer on 1 September 1962, followed by a relaunch as Channel Television Times in 1971 and then later shortened to CTV Times until 25 October 1991 as it was feared that the company might cease trading without the revenue from its own magazine.
+It is the only locally produced magazine that is sold in the Channel Islands and many copies are also sent to viewers on the nearby French coast.

 TV World

 From 1956 to 1964, the Midlands originally had their own edition of TV Times listing ATV and ABC programmes.
-A separate listings magazine called TV World was published from 27 September 1964, with the innovative idea of splitting itself 50:50 with a second cover in the middle allowing for the magazine to be folded over to create both a weekend and a weekday section from one publication.
+A separate listings magazine called TV World was published by Aston Publications Ltd (backed by Odhams Press) from 27 September 1964, with the innovative idea of splitting itself 50:50 with a second cover in the middle allowing for the magazine to be folded over to create both a weekend and a weekday section from one publication.
 TV Times went national (except for the Channel Islands) from 21 September 1968.